Biden touts U.S. climate progress at COP27, unveils new methane plan

 “I can say with confidence, the United States will meet our emissions targets by 2030,” he said, to sustained applause.

-Cognizant of the developing world’s concern with whether the U.S. would also commit to helping poorer countries develop a clean energy-based economy, Biden also emphasized that the Inflation Reduction Act will have additional global benefits beyond the reduced American emissions, because cleaner technologies will become more affordable as their expansion helps those industries enjoy economies of scale and find new technical breakthroughs.
+Cognizant of the developing world’s concern over whether the U.S. will also commit to helping poorer countries develop economies based on clean energy, Biden emphasized that the Inflation Reduction Act will not only reduce American emissions but make cleaner technologies more affordable globally.
+The new focus on expanding the technology should help industry introduce economies of scale and increase technical breakthroughs, he said.

 “[The bill] will spark a cycle of innovation that will reduce the cost and increase the availability of clean energy technology that will be available to countries worldwide, not just the United States,” Biden said.
 “It will accelerate decarbonization beyond our borders.”

-As is often the case for U.S. officials at recent climate change conferences, the shadow of Biden’s climate science-denying predecessor loomed in the background.
+As has often been the case at recent climate change conferences, the actions of Biden’s climate science-denying predecessor, former President Donald Trump, cast a shadow on the proceedings.
 Biden was interrupted by applause when he noted that his administration had “immediately rejoined the Paris [climate] agreement” upon taking office.
-Former President Trump withdrew the U.S., leading Biden to seemingly ad-lib, “I apologize we ever pulled out of the agreement.”
+Referring in an apparent ad lib to his predecessor's decision to withdraw the U.S. from the climate pact, Biden said, “I apologize we ever pulled out of the agreement.”

-Delegates from developing nations have been pushing wealthy countries to increase climate aid, and the question of how much the U.S. and its allies will step up is a central tension at this year’s conference.
-Biden rehashed an array of assistance programs his administration has recently launched to help developing nations adapt to and prepare for the effects of climate change which, the president acknowledged, are disproportionately harming those poorer countries.
-For instance, Biden noted that the White House announced in late September that the U.S. will provide $22 million in assistance to small island nations in the Pacific Ocean to monitor weather and ocean data and project impacts of climate change.
+Delegates from developing nations have been pushing wealthy countries to increase climate aid, and the question of how much the U.S. and its allies will step up is a focus of tension at this year’s conference.
+Biden rehashed an array of assistance programs his administration has recently launched to help developing nations adapt to and prepare for the effects of climate change, which, the president acknowledged, disproportionately harm poorer countries.
+For instance, Biden noted that the White House announced in late September that the U.S. will provide $22 million in assistance to small island nations in the Pacific Ocean to monitor weather and ocean data and project the impact of climate change.

 The president also had some new contributions to tout.
-The Biden administration on Friday announced a new commitment of $13.6 million to “help fill weather, water, and climate observation gaps in Africa” and $15 million to help Africa meet U.N.
-Secretary-General António Guterres’ goal of ensuring that within five years the entire world is covered by an early warning system for climate change-related natural disasters.
+The Biden administration announced a new commitment of $13.6 million Friday to “help fill weather, water, and climate observation gaps in Africa” and $15 million to help Africa meet U.N.
+Secretary-General António Guterres’s goal of ensuring that within five years, the entire world be covered by an early warning system for climate change-related natural disasters.

-Some environmental activists, such as Jean Su, a director at the Center for Biological Diversity, saw those commitments as inadequate, and called on Biden to commit to U.S. funding for loss-and-damage, which would establish a fund paid for by nations or corporations that have grown rich from fossil fuels to help compensate developing countries for the destruction climate change causes.
+Some environmental activists, such as Jean Su, a director at the Center for Biological Diversity, considered those commitments inadequate, and called upon Biden to commit to U.S. funding for loss and damage, which would establish a fund with contributions from nations or corporations that have grown rich from fossil fuels to help compensate developing countries for the destruction that climate change causes.

-“The call for loss-and-damage funding at this conference has been louder than ever before, so it’s disturbing that Biden was silent on paying off the tremendous debt the United States owes as the world’s largest historical climate polluter,” Su said.
+“The call for loss-and-damage funding at this conference has been louder than ever before, so it’s disturbing that Biden was silent on paying off the tremendous debt the United States owes, as the world’s largest historical climate polluter,” Su said.

-Yet there are clear limits for how much U.S. funding Biden can commit without new congressional appropriation, and should Republicans retake control of the House of Representatives, that prospect will be further diminished.
+Yet there are clear limits for how much U.S. funding Biden can commit without new congressional appropriation.
+Should Republicans retake control of the House of Representatives, that prospect will be further diminished.
 Last year, the United Nations projected that total climate finance for adaptation in developing countries will require $140 billion to $300 billion per year by 2030.

-House Speaker Nancy Pelosi, who traveled to Egypt with a congressional delegation, signaled her support for Biden’s climate agenda, yet it remains unclear whether she will retain her position come January.
+House Speaker Nancy Pelosi, who traveled to Egypt with a congressional delegation, signaled her support for Biden’s climate agenda, but it is not clear whether she will still be speaker in January, pending the outcome of the midterm elections.

 Together, President Biden and the Democratic Congress have enacted the largest climate investment in our nation's history.